toogad/PooPyLab_Project/README.md

         2.1.4   Validity check of the PFD.

     3.2 Steady State Simulation
-        The current strategy for running steady state simulation is to solve the mass balance equations in each process unit, the results of the current iteration will be compared to the previous.
-If the two set of results are close to each other within the preset convergence criteria for all the units, the current results are considered the steady state.
-If not, the current results will be used for the down- stream unit's input until the maximum number of allowed iteration is reached.
+        The current strategy for running steady state simulation is to integrate the differential equation system using the Euler's method for each process unit, with constant influent conditions (or the average of the variable flows and loads), the results of the current iteration will be compared to the previous.
+If the two sets of results are close to each other within the preset convergence criteria for all the units, the current results are considered the steady state.
+If not, the current results will be used for the downstream unit's input until the maximum number of allowed iteration is reached.

-        Pseudo-Code:
+        Pseudo-Code for Steady State:
             IF ALL THE UNITS IN THE WWTP ARE NOT CONVERGED AND NUMBER OF ITERATION IS LESS THAN THE MAXIMUM:
                 FROM THE INFLUENT OF THE WWTP:
                     LOOP:
-                    GO TO THE NEXT UNIT ON THE PFD SOLVE MODEL COMPONENTS FOR THIS UNIT --> UNIT_C_CURRENT[] IF MAX(ABS(UNIT_C_CURRENT[] - UNIT_C_PREVIOUS[]))
+                    GO TO THE NEXT UNIT ON THE PFD INTEGRATE MODEL COMPONENTS --> UNIT_C_CURRENT[]
+                    IF MAX(ABS(UNIT_C_CURRENT[] - UNIT_C_PREVIOUS[]))
                         <= CONVERGE_CRITERIA
                         MARK UNIT AS CONVERGED